-- > Required Course: Introduction to Operations Management; Quality Assurance - > How Students Earn Credit in the Area of Study: All credits in this area of study may be completed with Thomas Edison State College courses and/or exams.
+How Students Earn Credit in the Area of Study: Courses in this area of study may be completed with Thomas Edison State University courses and/or courses from other regionally accredited colleges.
+Prior learning assessment (PLA) and/or examinations may also be used.